Sarajevo Haggadah

 The Sarajevo Haggadah is an illuminated manuscript that contains the illustrated traditional text of the Passover Haggadah which accompanies the Passover Seder.
+It belongs to a group of Spanish-Provençal Sephardic Haggadahs, originating "somewhere in northern Spain", most likely the city of Barcelona, around 1350, and is one of the oldest of its kind in the world.

-It is one of the oldest Sephardic Haggadahs in the world, originating in Barcelona around 1350.
-The Haggadah is owned by the National Museum of Bosnia and Herzegovina in Sarajevo.
+The Haggadah is owned by the state and kept in National Museum of Bosnia and Herzegovina in Sarajevo.
 Its monetary value is undetermined, but a museum in Spain required that it be insured for $7 million before it could be transported to an exhibition there in 1992.

+The Sarajevo Haggadah is inscribed a National Monument of Bosnia and Herzegovina by KONS, on 17 January 2003, as movable cultural property.

+The Sarajevo Haggadah was submitted by Bosnia and Herzegovina for inclusion in UNESCO's Memory of the World international register and was included in 2017.

+Description

-The Sarajevo Haggadah is handwritten on bleached calfskin and illuminated in copper and gold.
+The Sarajevo Haggadah is handwritten on the recto and verso in Hebrew, using square script typical for medieval Spain, on bleached calfskin vellum and illuminated with some gold.
 It opens with 34 pages of illustrations of key scenes in the Bible from creation through the death of Moses.
 Its pages are stained with wine, evidence that it was used at many Passover Seders.

-The Sarajevo Haggadah was submitted by Bosnia and Herzegovina for inclusion in UNESCO's Memory of the World Register and was included in 2017.
+It was probably created as a wedding gift for a marriage between the two families whose coats of arms appear at the bottom of the opening page.
+The Golden Haggadah in the British Library is another medieval book from Catalonia, a few decades older.